The Bridge Program

-We utilize the evidenced-based Life Centered Education program developed by the Council for Exceptional Children which the ongoing assessment and development of skills in the areas of daily living, employment, self-determination and interpersonal relationships.
+We utilize the evidenced-based Life Centered Education program developed by the Council for Exceptional Children which includes the ongoing assessment and development of skills in the areas of daily living, employment, self-determination, and interpersonal relationships.

-Our curriculum, including the Life Centered Education program is aligned with the Common Core State Standards and is provided by a Master’s level certified Special Education teacher.
-Academic oversight is provided by Wesley Spectrum’s Director of Education.
+Our curriculum, including the Life Centered Education program, is aligned with the Common Core State Standards and is provided by a Master’s-level certified Special Education teacher.
+Academic oversight is provided by Wesley’s Director of Education.

-Additionally, our Program employs a Community Based Specialist who provides oversight to students at employment sites within the Wesley Spectrum organization.
-Our Community Specialist also canvasses the surrounding areas for employment opportunities and works closely with local business owners to provide meaningful employment experiences for the students that qualify.
-The Community Based Specialists also provides exposure to public transportation in the community as well as post-secondary education & training opportunities.
+Additionally, our program employs a Community-based Specialist who provides oversight to students at employment sites within the Wesley organization.
+Our Community-based Specialist also canvasses the surrounding areas for employment opportunities and works closely with local business owners to provide meaningful employment experiences for the students that qualify.
+The Community-based Specialist also provides exposure to public transportation in the community as well as post-secondary education and training opportunities.

-In this program, we also have a Master’s level therapist who is available to provide individual, group and family therapy to eligible students that may need additional clinical supports and have medical insurance coverage.
+In this program, we also have a Master’s-level therapist who is available to provide individual, group, and family therapy to eligible students who may need additional clinical supports and have medical insurance coverage.
 Additionally, medication management may be provided to qualifying students by a psychiatrist.
 Mental Health oversight is also available and provided by our Clinical Director.

 Referrals are made by the student’s school district of residence and include an agreement from the family.

 Contact your school district to determine if your child is eligible for this program.

 School districts who are interested in learning more about our program: